AdityaGovardhan/cosmosQA-research/README.md

 1. Was able to run the cosmosqa_wilburOne on my local CPU machine (without GPUs), but since the training + evaluation with huge datasize shall take time, trying to host the process on either Google Colab/Cloud Shell - but facing issues with installing Nvidia/Apex and few other version conflicts.
 2. Also, trying to read the [https://arxiv.org/pdf/1904.01172.pdf] paper in order to come up with model tweaks for error analysis.
 3. Now running the cosmosqa_wilburOne process on my [Google Colab](https://colab.research.google.com/drive/1JKLkB238zHKXNNdGA9H2kCXhAVTXCrjb#scrollTo=Cvv7loTb2SC0) account with varying values of batch-sizes, epochs and train_examples (training data)
+4. The updates results with different parameters are being stored in the results/ folder and to be later used for error analysis purposes.

 - Aditya :
 1. random baseline model provided by Allen AI setup, ran and tested